opentimestamps/opentimestamps-client/README.md

 options in `~/.bitcoin/bitcoin.conf` to allow the OpenTimestamps client to connect to your node via the RPC interface.

+On Debian (Stretch) you can install the necessary system dependencies with:

+    sudo apt-get install python3 python3-dev python3-pip3 python3-setuptools python3-wheel

-The two required libraries are available via PyPI, and can be installed with:
+Other distros should be similiar.
+After that you can install the remaining libraries which are available via PyPI with:

     pip3 install -r requirements.txt